Menstrual Cups 101: Everything you need to know

 Again, always wash your hands before removing your cup then gently pinch the base to break the suction seal.
 This will basically release the cup’s grip and make removal easier.
 Don’t pull on the stem as this can cause the opposite effect!

 Empty the cup into the toilet or sink and, if you can, give it a really good rinse with cold water.
 Re-insert or, if you’ve finished your period, simply boil the cup in water for 5-7 minutes before storing it for your next cycle.
+If you want a quicker alternative, try a microwavable sterilising pod.

 What size is right for you?